r3kapig/writeup/README.md

 r3kapig is a united CTF Team mostly emerges from Eur3kA and FlappyPig since 2018.<br>
 r3kapig is a delicious dish that can be grilled and fried, and the mission of the team is to provide the most delicious food for the host. :P<br>

 We are publishing our official writeups here.
-For more information, please refer to [our website](https://r3kapig.com).
+Please check out [our website](https://r3kapig.com) for more information.

 ## Writeups
 - [20190323-0ctf](20190323-0ctf): 0CTF/TCTF 2019 Quals Writeup